To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 "I got lost a couple of times in neighborhoods that I'm familiar with," she recalls.
 "It was dark but I thought to myself, that should not have put me out there," Bella recalls.

-After that, the Doolittles started traveling to Albany about an hour away for test after test.
-In February her neurologist finally named what Bella has taken to calling "the dreaded disease."
+After that, the Doolittles started traveling to Albany, about an hour away, for test after test.
+Her neurologist finally named what Bella has taken to calling "the dreaded disease."

 She and Will, a local newspaper columnist, decided that they would talk and write publicly about her illness to break down some of the stigma of Alzheimer's.
 Bella wanted to show that she can be productive and hold onto the best parts of herself, at least for awhile.